-Monitor, analyze and act on revenue, expense, and profit numbers specific to any of the dashboard filters such as campaign, vertical, channel, country, gateway, BIN, etc.
+- Drill into the details of your revenue and expenses to make better business decisions.
+Monitor, analyze and act on revenue, expense, and profit numbers specific to any of the dashboard filters such as product, campaign, vertical, channel, country, etc.

 - Identify components of marketing efforts that can be optimized to increase profitability.